HappyFrowl/documentation/SystemAdministration.md

 **3. Linux Kernel**
 * Kernel is loaded
 * Kernel data structures get instantiated
-* Kernel checks the hardware and decompresses the `initrd` image to load the hardware drivers and other device drivers into memory
+* Kernel checks the hardware, and decompresses the `initrd` or `initramfs` image to load the hardware drivers and other device drivers into memory \
+  * `initramfs` contains all the drivers
 * Virtual devices such as RAID and LVM are initialized here
 * Kernel mounts the main root partition and releases unused memory back into the system
 * This starts `init` as the first process

 **4. init** - Initialization system
-* init executes startup scripts
+* init/ systemd executes startup scripts

 * **Background on `init`**
   * `init` brings up and maintains user space services
   * Init is the first process run by Linux, so it always has process ID 1
   * For many distros, `**systemd**` is the used init system
-      * Another is `sysv` or `upstart`
+      * Others are `sysv` and `upstart`
       * `systemd` was spearheaded by RedHat
   * `systemd` is a collection of units (e.g. services, mounts, etc)
       * Systemctl, journalctl, loginct, notify, analyze, cgls, cgtop, nspawn